 - To provide students with an array of cultural and recreational experiences

-Our interdisciplinary staff, led by our Education Director, consists of certified special education teachers, teaching assistants, school social workers, and school psychologists.
-Additionally, psychiatric, speech-language, and occupational therapy services are available contractually on an as-needed basis, delivered by qualified specialists.
+Our interdisciplinary staff, led by our Education Director, consists of certified special education teachers, teaching assistants, and school social workers.
+Additionally, speech-language and occupational therapy services are available contractually on an as-needed basis, delivered by qualified specialists.
 All faculty members work together collaboratively and cooperatively to implement our comprehensive special education program.

 The High Road School of New London: Primary School enrolls students with exceptionalities including but not limited to ED (emotional disability), SLD (specific learning disability), ASD (autism spectrum disorder), ADHD (attention deficit hyperactivity disorder), TBI (traumatic brain injury), OHI (other health impairment), MD (multiple disabilities), and various communication disorders.
 These student populations benefit tremendously from our personalized curriculums, our small class sizes (no more than 10 students per teacher and TA), and our host of related services (such as physical therapy, social work, and counseling) that fully attend to individualized needs.